-Relove: with two beautiful shops in Töölö, Stockmann and Punavuori, Relove has quickly become a local favourite for finding second-hand treasures from private persons.
-Here, anyone can rent out a clothing rack and put up their clothes for sale.
-The shop then takes a commission in addition to a rental fee.
+Relove: Relove has quickly become a local favourite for finding second-hand treasures.
 Here it’s a great spot for items of higher quality or from brands, and it’s pretty wonderful to browse through.
-Both places also have a café with great coffee and snacks (and breakfast).
+Several locations.

-Frida Marina, Hoochie Mama Jane, Penny Lane & Play it again, Sam – true vintage gems with fantastic service as well.
+Play it again, Sam: true vintage gems with fantastic service as well.
 For Finnish retro garments and high quality dresses, or also some oddities, these are your best bet.

-– FIDA: Fida is great for home and interior stuff, but I have also found some great clothing pieces here.
+FIDA: Fida is great for home and interior stuff, but I have also found some great clothing pieces here.
 Most locations also have furniture on offer.
-My favourite one is the Sörnäinen location, as it’s absolutely huge, and you can find whatever you need there.
-Also, the Iso Roba shop is great.

 SPR-Kontti: the second hand outlets from the Finnish red cross, similar concept to the Kierrätyskeskus one, large stores and a variety of household and clothing items.